-Students typically take up to two courses per 10-week term.
-Thanks to the internship, you can graduate ready to jump into the job market with great experience and professional connections already under your belt.
+Students typically take one or two courses per 10-week term.
+Thanks to the opportunity for an internship with this program, you can also graduate ready to jump into the job market with great experience and professional connections already under your belt.

 What kind of jobs can you get with a sports management degree?

 With a master’s degree in sports administration, you can gain marketable skills in all areas of sport, including management, marketing and economics.
 You'll hone critical skills such as communication and analytical thinking.
-You’ll start with a foundation in business principles and end with hands-on experience through an internship.
+You’ll start with a foundation in business principles and if you choose, can end with a hands-on experience through an internship.

 And, you’ll do it all online, which contributes to strengthening your written communication skills.
 Thanks to the diverse and comprehensive curriculum, you can leave this program ready to tackle all kinds of exciting challenges with professional, collegiate, local athletics and recreational organizations.

 Just a few of the jobs that you can get with a sports management degree are:

 - Athletic director, where you’ll make decisions for the overall vision and direction of an athletic program.